theo-armour/agenda/3-0-entities/0-next-village/diana-greer.md

 * 415 271 4286
 * diana94133@pm.me

+## 2024-12-13

+A good job

+* earning ~ sufficient to live well
+* learning ~ skills that are useful in and outside the current job
+* searching ~ for ways to use the job to make the world a better place

+Simplicity

+History

+Virtue

 ## 2024-12-10

 Diana, I just sent you an email.
 I look forward to hearing from you.
 Theo